joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-command-line/lesson-notes/readme.md

   cd ..
   ```

-  What directory are you currently in?
+  What directory are you currently in after running the above command?
 What does `..` represent?

 - Open up VSCode.
 What is VSCode?
 Why do developers not use something like Word or TextEdit to write code?